walter298/Agent-Orange/README.md

 3. Profiling sessions can be visualized inside the custom profiler app.
 To run this app, first create a custom Python environment in the profiler_visualizer directory.
 4. Run /.venv/Scripts/Activate.
 Finally, run "python main.py" from the profiler_visualizer directory.

-## Move Search Strategy
+## Move Search Strategies

 Agent Smith uses alpha-beta pruning and the principal variation (PV) algorithm.
 Upon calculating each legal move in a position, Agent Smith will order them in a way that allows maximum pruning.
 PV moves are ordered first, followed by captures and evasion moves sorted by the material gained/saved.
+A transposition table is also used.

-## Position Evaluation
+## Evaluation Heuristics
-Agent Smith uses a variety of heuristics to analyze a given position:
 1. Material
 2. Pawn advancement
 3. Pawn island count